 Skip to main content

-Receive and display progressive responses as the AI tutor generates content.
+Receive and display progressive responses as the AI generates content — no waiting for the full result.

 Flexible Input Processing

-Support for various input formats in streaming requests.
+Support for various input formats including text variables and image URLs.

 Implementation Guide

-First, obtain a single-use token from the authentication endpoint for secure client-side requests.
+First, obtain a single-use token from the token endpoint using your API key.

-Use the token to make a streaming request to the AI Tutor API:
+Use the token to make a streaming request to the workflow endpoint:

 --header 'Content-Type: application/json' \

-Use this React component to handle streaming responses:
+Use this React component to handle streaming responses in your UI:

 "use client";